SimonEnsemble/RxnDfn/README.md

 ### Dirichlet-Convective Heat Boundary Conditions
 <img src="https://github.com/SimonEnsemble/RxnDfn/blob/master/Images/DirichletConvective.png" width="593" height="322" title="Dirichlet-Convective Heat Example">

 The ReactionDiffusionEqn software can also handle mixed boundary conditions.
-In this example, we mix Dirichlet and Convective Heat boundary conditions.
-We have an insulated, one-dimensional rod and can evaluate the change in temperature as the rod is heated while one end of the rod is held at a fixed temperature.
+In this example, Dirichlet and Convective Heat boundary conditions are mixed.
+Above is an insulated, one-dimensional rod, and this software can be used to evaluate the change in temperature as the rod is heated while one end of the rod is held at a fixed temperature.